 DefinitionA cesarean delivery is a surgical procedure in which a fetus is delivered through an incision in the mother's abdomen and uterus.

 NumeratorNumber of cesarean deliveries among low risk women (with full term, single, head down baby) with no prior births

 DenominatorNumber of live births to low risk women (with full term, single, head down baby) with no prior births

 Healthy People Objective MICH-7.1:Reduce cesarean births among low-risk women with no prior cesarean births

 State Target: 16.7 percent

-Other ObjectivesHealthy People 2020 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
+Other ObjectivesHealthy People 2030 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
 Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
 For three decades, Healthy People has established benchmarks and monitored progress over time.
-Healthy People 2020 has two objectives related to cesarean birth.
-Objective MICH 7.1 aims to reduce the rate of cesarean birth among low risk women with no prior cesarean birth to 23.9%.
-Objective MICH 7.2 aims to reduce cesarean births among low risk women with a prior cesarean birth to 81.7%.
+Healthy People 2030 has one objective related to cesarean birth.
+Objective MICH-06 aims to reduce the rate of cesarean birth among low risk women with no prior births to 23.6%.